• Skip to primary navigation

 Cross-section of raw and cooked Stokes Purple sweet potatoes

-Initially grown in Okinawa, these purple tubers earned the name Okinawan sweet potatoes or beni imo.
-They eventually made their way to Hawaii, where they became known as Hawaiian sweet potatoes or ʻuala.
-These sweet potatoes have a creamy, beige skin and bluish-purple flesh.
-It tastes mildly sweet with a dry, starchy texture.
+Initially grown in Okinawa, Okinawan sweet potatoes (or beni imo) eventually made their way to Hawaii, where they became known as Hawaiian sweet potatoes (or สปuala).
+These sweet potatoes have creamy, beige skin and bluish-purple flesh.
+They taste mildly sweet with a dry, starchy texture.

 Cross sections of raw and cooked Okinawan sweet potatoes